-The U.S. Department of Agriculture (USDA) working with the Foundation for Food & Agriculture Research (FFAR), is seeking a site host for the 2026 G20 Meeting of Agricultural Chief Scientists (G20 MACS).
-The United Nations General Assembly's declaration of 2026 as the International Year of the Woman Farmer will be central to the G20 MACS meeting dialogue.
+The Foundation for Food & Agriculture Research (FFAR) and the United States Department of Agriculture (USDA) are seeking a site host for the 2026 G20 Meeting of Agricultural Chief Scientists (G20 MACS).
+Central to the meeting dialogue will be the UN General Assembly's declaration of 2026 as the International Year of the Woman Farmer.
 This event will bring together agricultural chief scientists from the G20 member countries and invited guests to discuss critical global research priorities, foster international collaboration and contribute to sustainable global food security.
 The U.S. Department of Agriculture's Chief Scientist will chair the 2026 G20 MACS and the USDA Office of the Chief Scientist is lead for overall planning and execution.